 Definitely one of a few times when Stevie G was walking alone!
 Sometime’s a new manager can have an immediate effect on the team and boost them up, especially when they’re a legend like Daglish is to Liverpool so I’m happy that we came out with a win and made our rival’s romantic reunion start off on a bad foot.

-One thing I like about Liverpool you can almost guarantee it’s going to be a great game when we play them.
+One thing I like about playing Liverpool is you can almost guarantee it’s going to be a great game when we play them.
 The rivalry means every tackle is met with huge cheers by the fans, every goal means that little bit more, and every decision the referee makes is met with huge conflict by players, managers, and fans.
 This is exactly what happened when Howard Webb had to make two major decisions, one of them being in the first two minutes of the game.

 Penalty or Dive